FredericGuilbault/lysmarine/doc/userdoc/README.md

 # What is LysMarine
 LysMarine a linuxOS based on the raspbian core designed to run on a raspberry.

-The goal is to provide a stable, lowcost navigation computer for boats.
+The goal is to provide a stable, low-cost navigation computer for boats.

 ## The featured applications are